 - Bring your Original Petition for Divorce and 2 copies to the District Clerk’s office to be filed.
 All documents must be single sided.

 - Filing fees are due at the time of filing.
-Divorce without children ... $281 and Divorce with children ... $296.
+Divorce with or without children... $350.
 There may be additional fees assessed depending on whether you are requesting citation and service.
 Payment is accepted in the form of cash, money order, cashier's check or credit card.
 (Please note there is a convenience fee associated with credit card payments).
 NO PERSONAL CHECKS ARE ACCEPTED.

 - In most cases the Petition must be on file for at least 60 days before you can go before the judge for a final hearing.
 Please refer to the rules for further information.